Flexible circuits in the $d$-dimensional rigidity matroid: Main results

-It remains to consider the subcase when $G[X]=K_4$.
-Then each vertex in $X$ has degree at least $d+1$, and at most two of them have degree $d+2$ otherwise $G$ would have more than $d|V|-{d+1\choose 2}$ edges.
+Hence $G[X]\neq C_4$.
+Then each vertex in $X$ has degree $d+1$ or $d+2$ in $G$.
+In addition, at most two vertices of $X$ can have degree $d+2$ in $G$, otherwise $G$ would have more than $d|V|-\binom{d+1}{2}$ edges and could not be a flexible circuit.
 Let $\hat G$ be obtained from $G$ by adding edges from vertices in $X$ to vertices in $G'$ in such a way that $X$ has exactly two vertices of degree $d+1$ and exactly two vertices of degree $d+2$ in $\hat G$.
 We will show that $G$ is $\scrr_d$-independent by proving that $\hat G$ is minimally $\scrr_d$-rigid.

 Since $N_{\hat G}(X)=V(G')$ by Claim \ref{cla:Xneighbours}, we may choose vertices $x,y\in X$ such that $x$ has degree $d+1$, $y$ has degree $d+2$ and some vertex $w\in V(G')$ is a neighbour of $x$ in $\hat G$ but not $y$.
 Let $X=\{x,y,z,t\}$ where $z$ has degree $d+2$ and $t$ has degree $d+1$ in $\hat G$.
-We can construct $\hat G$ from $G'$ by first performing a 0-extension which adds $y$ and all edges from $y$ to its neighbours in $G'$ as well as to $w$, then add $z$ and then $t$ by successive 0-extensions, and finally add $x$ by a 1-extension which removes the edge $yw$.
-(See Figure \ref{fig:case1}.)
+We can construct $\hat G$ from $G'$ by first performing a 0-extension which adds $y$ and all edges from $y$ to its neighbours in $G'$ as well as to $w$, then add $z$ and then $t$ by successive 0-extensions, and finally add $x$ by a 1-extension which removes the edge $yw$. see Figure \ref{fig:case1}.
 Since $G'$ is minimally $\scrr_d$-rigid this implies that $\hat G$ is also minimally $\scrr_d$-rigid.
 This contradicts the fact that $G$ is an $\scrr_d$-circuit and completes the proof of Case 1.

-\textbf{Case 2.} $\delta(G)\geq d+2$.\\
+\textbf{\boldmath Case 2: $\delta(G)\geq d+2$}.

 Choose $v\in V$ with $d(v)=\Delta(G)$.
 If $G-v$ was $\scrr_{d-1}$-independent then $G$ would be $\scrr_d$-independent by Lemma \ref{lem:coning}.
 This is impossible since $G$ is an $\scrr_d$-circuit.
 Hence $G-v$ contains an $\scrr_{d-1}$-circuit $C$.
 By the minimality of $d$, $C$ is $\scrr_{d-1}$-rigid or $C\in \{B_{d-1,d-2}, B_{d-1,d-3}\}\cup \scrb_{d-1,d-2}^+$.